nklabs/matlib/README.md

 Similar to MATLAB vecnorm(A,2,2)

-Find square root of the sum of squares of the elements of each row.
+Find the square root of the sum of the squares of the elements of each row.

 ~~~verilog
 vecnormrows #(.ROWS(1), .COLS(1)) i_vecnormrows